greyhoundforty/IBM-Cloud-Ansible/01-Configure/README.md

 export IC_REGION="IBMCLOUD_VPC_REGION"
 ```

-> If you need to test with a different Region but don't want to unset your Environmental Variable, you can supply the Region by appending your command with `-e region="OTHER_VPC_REGION"`.
+> If you need to test with a different Region but don't want to unset your Environmental Variable, you can supply the Region by appending your command with `-e "region=OTHER_VPC_REGION"`.

 ## Clone repo with example code